aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/08_cpsearch.md

 [...]
 ~~~
 The only difference with the output in a crystal is that the
-coordinates are given in Cartesian and referred to the molecular
+coordinates are given in Cartesian (angstrom by default) and referred
-origin, and the flatness is missing.
+to the molecular origin.
+Also, the flatness is missing, because it is
+meaningless in a molecule.

 ### Problems finding critical points

-Sometimes, the zero (one) sum condition for the critical points is not
+Sometimes the zero (one) sum condition between the number of critical
-fulfilled, which is usually caused by (often unavoidable) numerical
+points of each type is not fulfilled.
+This is usually caused by
+problems in the localization of critical points that originate from
-shortcomings of the scalar field.
+the (often unavoidable) numerical shortcomings of the scalar field.

 In WIEN2k and elk densities, there might be spurious CPs at the
-surface of the muffin tin (where the density is discontinuous) that
+surface of the muffin tin, where the density is discontinuous.
+These
-show up in the final report list.
-Every time a FPLAPW field is
+spurious CPs show up in the final report list.
+Every time a FPLAPW
-loaded, every atomic muffin is checked for discontinuities and the
+field is loaded, every atomic muffin is checked for discontinuities
-report printed to the output.
+and the report printed to the output.

-In DFTB+ and other fields missing the core electrons
+In DFTB+ and other fields with missing core electrons (e.g. plane-wave
-(e.g. plane-wave calculations), the use of core-augmentation (ZPSP
+calculations), the use of core-augmentation (ZPSP and CORE keywords)
-and CORE keywords) is recommended to prevent the appearance of
+is recommended to prevent the appearance of spurious critical points
-spurious critical points close to the nuclei.
+close to the nuclei.

-In scalar fields with extreme variations in value (e.g. the
+In scalar fields with extreme variations in value (e.g. the Laplacian
-Laplacian of the electron density), it is unlikely that AUTO will
+of the electron density), it is unlikely that AUTO will find all the
+core CPs, since they may be very close to each other or the CP may
+have a very small attraction basin in the Newton-Raphson algorithm.
+A
-find all the core CPs.
-A previous version of critic2 does that
+previous version of critic2 does that (available upon request) but
-(available upon request) but since the core CPs are not all that
+since the core CPs are not all that interesting, we have decided to
-interesting, we have decided to remove that code from this version.
+remove that code from this version.

 By far, the most problematic type of field for CP localization is a
 grid of values.
 The difficulty is in finding a way to calculate the